10 Surprising Conditions Your Hands Might Predict

 Women with ring fingers that are longer than their index fingers, typically a male trait, are twice as likely to have osteoarthritis in the knees, according to an Arthritis & Rheumatism study.
 Low estrogen levels may be a factor.
-The same feature has been linked to higher athletic ability and verbal aggression in both genders.
-In men, a significantly longer ring finger (indicating an in-utero testosterone surge during the second trimester) is associated with having more children and better relationships with women, but a higher risk of prostate cancer.
+The same finger feature has been linked to higher athletic ability and verbal aggression in both genders.
+In men, a longer ring finger (indicating an in-utero testosterone surge during the second trimester) is associated with having more children and better relationships with women, but a British Journal of Cancer study found a connection to a higher risk of prostate cancer.

 Shaky hands reveal: Parkinson’s disease

 Trembling hands could be the result of something as simple as too much caffeine or a side effect of certain medications like asthma drugs and antidepressants.
 But it’s a good idea to see your doctor if the issue recurs.
-A tremor in just one hand can be a first symptom of Parkinson’s disease, or it can indicate essential tremor, a condition that causes uncontrollable shaking (treatable with therapy or medication).
+A tremor in just one hand can be the first symptom of Parkinson’s disease (about 80 per cent of people with Parkinson’s have a tremor), or it can indicate essential tremor, a disorder that causes uncontrollable shaking and is treatable with therapy or medication.

-When Indian researchers studied 100 patients with chronic kidney disease, they found that 36 per cent had half-and-half nails (the bottom of a nail is white and the top is brown).
+When researchers studied 100 patients with chronic kidney disease, they found that 36 per cent had half-and-half nails, when the bottom of a nail is white and the top is brown.
 The nail condition may be caused by an increased concentration of certain hormones and chronic anemia, both traits of chronic kidney disease.
 See your doctor right away if you notice half-and-half nails or a dark, vertical stripe beneath the nail bed.
 This can be hidden melanoma, a skin cancer.

 Overly clammy hands may be a symptom of menopause or thyroid conditions, as well as hyperhidrosis, in which overactive sweat glands cause far more perspiration than necessary.
 Most people with the condition sweat from only one or two parts of the body, such as the armpits, palms, or feet.
 A doctor may prescribe a strong antiperspirant to decrease sweat production.

 When British researchers studied 139 fingerprints, they found that people with a whorl (spiral) pattern on one or more fingers were more likely to have high blood pressure than people with arches or loops.
 The more fingers with whorls a participant had, the higher his or her blood pressure was.
+Another study of 500 subjects found a similar connection between fingerprint patterns and high blood pressure.
 Fingertip whorls are markers of fetal development problems during certain stages of pregnancy, which may affect blood pressure later in life.